 Upon the closing of the Company's acquisition of ECG and ECP, the Advisory Agreement between ECG and Enhanced PC immediately became effective.
-Under this agreement, ECG provides advisory services to Enhanced PC related to the assets and operations of the permanent capital subsidiaries owned by Enhanced PC, as contributed by both ECG and ECP, and new projects undertaken by Enhanced PC.
+Under this agreement, ECG provides advisory services to Enhanced PC related to the assets and operations of the permanent capital subsidiaries owned by Enhanced PC, as contributed by both ECG and ECP.
+ECG provides advisory services relating to new projects undertaken by Enhanced PC under additional arrangements governed by the terms of the Advisory Agreement.
 In exchange for those services, which commenced on January 1, 2021, ECG receives advisory fees from Enhanced PC based on a declining fixed fee schedule, that is commensurate with the level of services being performed as the projects expire.
-The Company did not adjust the promised amount of consideration for the effects of a significant financing component at each contract inception as the Company expected that the period between services being provided and cash collection would be less than one year.
-The total advisory fees are \$110.1 million over ten years inclusive of new projects added since inception.
-This agreement is subject to customary termination provisions.
-Since inception, \$66.2 million of the total \$110.1 million advisory fees have been recognized as revenue.
-There was \$43.9 million in remaining performance obligations related to this agreement, which will be recognized between April 1, 2024 and December 31, 2031.
-For the three months ended March 31, 2024 and March 31, 2023, advisory fees earned or recognized under this agreement were \$4.2 million and \$4.9 million, respectively, and is reported in management and advisory fees on the Consolidated Statements of Operations.
-As of March 31, 2024, and December 31, 2023, the associated receivable was \$52.7 million and \$48.5 million and is included in due from related parties on the Consolidated Balance Sheets.
+The Company allocates a portion of the consideration received under this arrangement to a financing component when it determines that a significant financing component exists.
+As of June 30, 2024, one of the Company's contracts with Enhanced PC contained a significant financing component, as a result of the Company's expectation that the period between services being provided and cash collection will exceed one year.
+Interest income related to the identified significant financing component was \$5.0 thousand and \$5.6 thousand for the three and six months ended June 30, 2024, respectively.
+No significant financing components were identified for the three and six months ended June 30, 2023.
+As of June 30, 2024, the total advisory fees are \$110.1 million over ten years.
+These agreements are subject to customary termination provisions.
+Since inception, \$70.4 million of the total \$110.1 million advisory fees have been recognized as revenue.
+There was \$39.7 million in remaining performance obligations related to these agreements, which will be recognized between July 1, 2024 and December 31, 2031.
+For the three and six months ended June 30, 2024, advisory fees earned or recognized under these agreements were \$4.2 million and \$8.4 million, respectively, and \$5.3 million and \$10.2 million for the three and six months ended June 30, 2023, respectively, and is reported in management and advisory fees on the Consolidated Statements of Operations.
+The Company invoices Enhanced PC quarterly in arrears and earns interest on balances not paid within 30 days.
+Revenues from interest were \$0.3 million and \$0.5 million for the three and six months ended June 30, 2024, respectively, and \$0.1 million and \$0.3 million for the three and six months ended June 30, 2023, respectively, which is included in management and advisory fees on the Consolidated Statements of Operations.
+As of June 30, 2024 and December 31, 2023, the associated receivable was \$56.9 million and \$48.5 million, respectively, and is included in due from related parties on the Consolidated Balance Sheets.
 Payment is expected to be collected as the permanent capital subsidiaries complete and liquidate multi-year projects covered under this agreement.